Business name: doTERRA

 Some might be down with the idea but not everyone is into all the salesy stuff, especially with the fact that only 1% of people actually succeed in MLM.

-Despite all the promise of a posh life, not everyone can succeed in a multi-level marketing business.
+Despite all the promises of a posh life, not everyone can succeed in a multi-level marketing business, it is a known fact and reality starts hitting way faster than you think.

 It is possible yes, but if you do not have the energy to keep looking for prospects, to spend your time on transportation fees for your pitching, and to look at other people’s faces only to be rejected 90% of the time, then it might not be for you.